Policy Against Harassment and Sex Discrimination

 Section XI: Grievance Procedures for Complaints

 The College provides prompt, fair, and impartial processes for all complaints of prohibited conduct under this Policy.
 The grievance procedures are intended to protect the rights of both the complainant and the respondent, to protect privacy, and to prevent retaliation.
-As legally required, there are two grievance procedures:
+There are two grievance procedures:

 A. General Provisions